XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 The first step is to schedule a **sender**, adding it to a queue of senders ordered by priority.[^5]
-A sender represents a demand for at least one open channel to which to send messages.[^4]
+A sender represents a demand for at least one open channel to which to send messages.
+Each channel represents the capacity to send one message to one peer.
-The sender has a callback method, `onOffer`, that accepts an **offer**.[^6]
+The sender has a callback method, `onOffer`, that accepts an **offer**.

-[^4]: Each "peer" in this document represents capacity for one message.
-A peer that can actually handle multiple simultaneous messages is represented in the scheduler by copies of that peer.
+The `onOffer` callback may be called immediately, in the same thread that scheduled the sender.
+If the caller wants the offer to come in a different thread, perhaps to avoid blocking the current thread or double locking a mutex, then it should schedule a job that will schedule the sender in another thread.

 [^5]: For now, the priority order is just first come, first served.
 We want to consider more sophisticated priority schemes for the future.
-[^6]: The `onOffer` callback may be called immediately, in the same thread that scheduled the sender.
-If a caller wants the offer to come in a different thread, so as not to block the current thread or double lock a mutex, then it should schedule a job that will schedule the sender.

 Eventually an offer will be made by passing it to `sender.onOffer`.
-An offer contains N open channels, and permits the sender to send messages to M &lt;= N of them.
+An offer contains N open channels, and permits the sender to send messages to a subset M &lt;= N of them.
-Each peer represents the capacity to send exactly one message.
-M is called the **supply** of the offer.
+M is called the **size** of the offer.
-The sender can iterate through the open channels in the offer, sending messages to as many or as few as it wants, until (a) it has no more messages to send,
+The sender can iterate through the open channels in the offer, selecting the ones it likes, sending messages to as many or as few as it wants, until (a) it has no more messages to send,
-(b) the supply is exhausted, or
+(b) the offer is exhausted, or
-(c) it has considered every peer in the offer.
+(c) it has considered every channel in the offer.
-Sending a message to a peer is called **consuming** the peer.
+Sending a message to a channel closes the channel.
+Once a channel is closed, it may not be used to send another message.

 If a sender expects a response to its message, then we call that message a **request**.